cloudera/hue/docs/sdk/sdk.md

 job designs in the database.)

 In addition to the web server, some Desktop applications run daemon processes "on the side".
-For example, the Health dashboard runs a metrics collection daemon ("healthd").
+For example, Beeswax runs a daemon ("beeswax_server") that keeps track of query states.
 Running a separate process for applications is the preferred way to manage long-running tasks that you may wish to co-exist with web page rendering.
 The web "views"